cathyxdo/weigh_my_pack/README.md

 ### Setting Environment Variables Locally

 For local development, you can use a `config.py` file or a `.env` file.
-Below is an example of how to set these variables in the `config.py` file:
+Below is an example of how to set these variables in the `config.py` file inside the backend folder:

 ```python
 import os